 - I would guesstimate the amount of text lines that would fit into the available open area of each page vacated by the picture.

 - I then cut that amount of text from the paragraph(s) that followed the picture, and repositioned them after the text on the partially blank page ahead of the picture.

 - Then I sized or re-positioned each picture to finish the process or add some flair to the overall appearance.
 Originally centered pics were often placed left or right to create an interesting twist to the transcription.

 One of the mistakes I made in transferring documents from one form to another, or to another device, or even email, was sending an editable document.
 This is a disaster on electronic devices like my iPhone or iPad.
 When I go to read the document, the keyboard keeps popping up in a decidedly frustrating scenario to interfere with my view, amidst other problems.

-When this was done, I was able to read the entire novel of The Adventures Of Tom Sawyer, as well as peruse all the pictures therein, in two days with ease using my iPad after completing this creative effort.
-I am currently dissecting The Adventures Of Huckleberry Finn, but it will take longer as I try to decipher all the strange dialectic lingo.
-And I had hard copy paperback versions of each novel delivered to me for addition to my physical home library to back me up.
+I then dissected The Adventures Of Huckleberry Finn after completing all the same procedures, but it took longer as I try to decipher all the strange lingo that filled the pages inside.
+On top of all that, I had hard copy paperback versions of each novel delivered to me for additions to my home library shelves to back me up.
 I’m in like flint!

 NOTE: As for my third reading choice, The Great Gatsby, I did it attack next.
 Fortunately, it was already made available in an acceptable electronic device format version courtesy of the Planet Book website.
 In a thorough review of my paperback copy, I found that it contained no pictures, and my online research shows no evidence of them presented in the original version.
 I had to choose that route because, for some strange reason, the Gutenberg Project has other completed books written by F. Scott Fitzgerald, but not his celebrated The Great Gatsby novel.
 Hmm!